-Calling it a project that will transform the creative arts both for University of Tampa students and the Tampa community, UT officials announced today that the University will soon begin construction on a new, four-story, 90,000-square-foot building on campus that will provide spaces for UT’s fine and performing arts.
+Calling it a project that will transform the creative arts both for University of Tampa students and the Tampa community, the University began construction on a new, four-story, 90,000-square-foot building on campus that will provide spaces for UT’s fine and performing arts.

 The Ferman Center for the Arts building, named in honor of the Ferman family – longtime supporters of the University – will include a recital hall, black box theater, classrooms, practice rooms, art and dance studios, faculty and administrative offices, student study spaces and much more.